-The study that is generating all the hoopla was performed by the Kapooka Health Centre, New South Wales, Australia on 1,538 army recruits.
+The study that is generating all the commotion was performed by the Kapooka Health Centre, New South Wales, Australia on 1,538 army recruits.
 It is a credible study designed to show the occurrence of lower limb injury on a group of young army recruits.
-Despite what you may have heard about stretching before training, this is what the researchers actually reported:
+Despite what you may have heard about stretching before training, this is what the researchers reported:

 The statement, "Fitness may be an important, modifiable risk factor" is very important.
-It simply means that age, weight, and conditioning of the study subjects may be an important factor in preventing or facilitating the injuries experienced in this study.
+It means that the age, weight, and conditioning of the study subjects may be an important factor in preventing or facilitating the injuries experienced in this study.

-Three years after the Kapooka study, another study involving military recruits was conducted and the researchers in this study show that pre-training static stretching can prevent injury involving muscle but not joint or bone injury.
-The researchers report, "Static stretching decreased the incidence of muscle related injuries but did not prevent bone or joint injuries" (Amako 2003).
+Three years after the Kapooka study, another study involving military recruits was conducted, and the researchers in this study show that pre-training static stretching can prevent injury involving muscle but not joint or bone injury.
+The researchers report, "Static stretching decreased the incidence of muscle-related injuries but did not prevent bone or joint injuries" (Amako 2003).